Lasting Powers of Attorney

 - giving or refusing consent to particular types of health care,

-- deciding whether the Donor needs help and support from Social Services to stay at home or
+- deciding whether you need help and support from Social Services to stay at home or

 - choosing the right type of residential housing.